JaneliaSciComp/workstation/docs/H5JFileFormat.md

 ## Specification

-An H5J file is simply a standard HDF5 (Hierarchical Data Format) file with a specific structure designed for wrapping image stacks compressed with H.265.
+An H5J file is simply a standard [HDF5 (Hierarchical Data Format)](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file with a specific structure designed for wrapping compressed image stacks.
 Within the HDF5 structure, the data is divided into multiple data sets, one per channel.
 Here is an example of the structure for a 2-channel image stack:

 ```
-$ h5ls -v -r tile-2627326651758805030.h5j
-Opened "tile-2627326651758805030.h5j" with sec2 driver.
 / (Group)
     Attribute: area scalar
         Type:  5-byte null-padded ASCII string